EURUSD 2026-2027 forecast: key market trends and future predictions

 Comparing the ECB and Federal Reserve monetary policies

-Policy divergence has narrowed: the ECB is already easing gently, while the Fed has stopped tightening.
-If the Fed pivots sooner or faster than the ECB, the dollar’s yield edge fades—bullish for the euro.
+Policy divergence has narrowed: Both the ECB and the Federal Reserve have already begun gradually easing monetary policy.
+If the Federal Reserve starts to cut rates faster than the ECB, the dollar’s yield premium will decrease, which acts as a bullish factor for the euro.

 Inflation rate